alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-09-17-ibn-taymiyyah-did-not-approve-mawlid.md

 title: "Ibn Taymiyyah did not approve celebrating the Prophet's Mawlid"
 hijri: '1442-01-29'
 lang: en
-source: "From among the questions posed by Al-Majallah Al-Arabiyah, dictated by His Eminence Sheikh Ibn Baz on 29/5/1417 AH and Majmoo' Fatawa wa Maqalat al-Shaykh Ibn Baz, 9/211"
+source: "From among the questions posed by Al-Majallah Al-Arabiyah, dictated by His Eminence Sheikh Ibn Baz on 29/5/1417 AH and Majmoo' Fatawa wa Maqalat al-Shaykh Abdul-Aziz Ibn Baz, 9/211"
 summary: Ibn Taymiyyah did not approve celebrating the Prophet's Mawlid, rather he condemned doing so and was of the view that doing so is a Bid'ah.
 category: